GabeScott/standard-works-vault/General Conference/2011 April - Learning in the Priesthood.md

 In the early days of the Church in this dispensation, he received a command from God to build strength in the priesthood.
 He was directed to create schools for priesthood holders.
 The Lord set the requirement that there be love for each other among those who were to teach and to be taught.
 Here are the words of the Lord about creating a place of priesthood learning and what it was like for those who were to learn in it:

-“Organize yourselves; ... establish a house ... of learning, ... a house of order. ...
+“Organize yourselves; … establish a house … of learning, … a house of order. …

-“Appoint among yourselves a teacher, and let not all be spokesmen at once; but let one speak at a time and let all listen unto his sayings, that when all have spoken that all may be edified of all, and that every man may have an equal privilege.”2
+“Appoint among yourselves a teacher, and let not all be spokesmen at once; but let one speak at a time and let all listen unto his sayings, that when all have spoken that all may be edified of all, and that every man may have an equal privilege.”[^2]

 The Lord is describing what we have already seen is the strength of a priesthood council or a class to bring revelation by the Spirit.
 Revelation is the only way we can come to know that Jesus is the Christ.
 That great faith is the first rung on the ladder we climb to learn the principles of the gospel.

-In section 88 of the Doctrine and Covenants, in verses 123 and 124, the Lord stressed love for each other and not finding fault with each other.
-Each gained entry into the priesthood school established by the Lord’s prophet by making a covenant with uplifted hands to be a “friend and brother ... in the bonds of love.”3
+In [[D&C 88.123|section 88 of the Doctrine and Covenants, in verses 123 and 124]][[D&C 88.124|]], the Lord stressed love for each other and not finding fault with each other.
+Each gained entry into the priesthood school established by the Lord’s prophet by making a covenant with uplifted hands to be a “friend and brother … in the bonds of love.”[^3]

 Now, we do not follow that practice today, but wherever I have seen remarkable learning in the priesthood, there are those bonds of love.
 Again I have seen it as both a cause and an effect of learning gospel truths.
 Love invites the Holy Ghost to be present to confirm truth.
 And the joy of learning divine truths creates love in the hearts of people who shared the experience of learning.